xjtang/newfusion/doc/setmodel.md

-                              when deciding whether a time series is non-forest (SR*10000). thresNonFstStd = 200;   % threshold of std for detecting non-forest, controls how sensitive the model is when deciding whether a time series is non-forest (SR*10000). thresNonFstSlope = 200; % threshold of slope for detecting non-forest, controls how sensitive the model is when deciding whether a time series is non-forest. thresNonFstR2 = 30;     % threshold of R2 for detecting non-forest, controls how sensitive the model is when deciding whether a time series is non-forest (R2*100, 0-100). thresSpecEdge = 100;    % threshold of mean for detecting pixel on the edge of two classes, controls how sensitive the model is when detecting observations that might be on the edge (SR*10000).
+                              when deciding whether a time series is non-forest (SR*10000). thresNonFstStd = 200;   % threshold of std for detecting non-forest, controls how sensitive the model is when deciding whether a time series is non-forest (SR*10000). thresNonFstSlp = 200;   % threshold of slope for detecting non-forest, controls how sensitive the model is when deciding whether a time series is non-forest. thresNonFstR2 = 30;     % threshold of R2 for detecting non-forest, controls how sensitive the model is when deciding whether a time series is non-forest (R2*100, 0-100). thresNonFstRMSE = 150;  % threshold of RMSE for non-forest detection, controls how sensitive the model is when deciding whether a time series is non-forest. thresSpecEdge = 100;    % threshold of mean for detecting pixel on the edge of two classes, controls how sensitive the model is when detecting observations that might be on the edge (SR*10000).